 • combine predictions across trees

 They are split criteria, not separate model families.
-The model is still a decision tree either way.
+Self-check: the model is still a decision tree either way.

 Entropy and Gini are standard for classification trees.
-If the target is numeric, the tree usually uses a variance-based or error-based rule instead.
+Self-check: if the target is numeric, switch to a variance-based or error-based rule.

 If you keep splitting until every leaf is nearly perfect on the training set, the tree may overfit.
-Depth limits, minimum leaf sizes, or pruning are there for a reason.
+Self-check: confirm step 4's stopping rule (depth limit, minimum leaf size, or pruning) is actually in place.

-A forest often predicts better, but it is less transparent than a single tree.
-If interpretability is the main requirement, one carefully controlled tree may still be the better tool.
+A forest often predicts better but is less transparent.
+Self-check: if interpretability is the main requirement, one carefully controlled tree may be the better tool.

 When To Use A Decision Tree Or Random Forest

-Take a small labeled dataset with two classes and test two possible first splits.
-Compute the class proportions in each child node, then compare the weighted entropy or weighted Gini.
-Solving one small case by hand is often the fastest way to make the split logic stick.
+To make the split logic stick, take a small labeled dataset with two classes, test two possible first splits, and compute the weighted entropy or weighted Gini for each.
+Solving one small case by hand is often the fastest way to internalize the whole procedure.

 Need help with a problem?